Loading...

 Your long-stay visa is valid for up to one year.
 If your studies are longer than this, you’ll need to extend your visa by applying for a Carte de Séjour, or official residence permit.
 You can do this up to three months before your initial visa expires.

 If you’re wondering how to study in France on a budget, then the good news is that it’s possible.
-While France isn’t the cheapest country in Europe to study in, it does have a lower cost of living compared to other popular business school destinations, such as Switzerland, the United States, and Ireland.
-Subsequently, if you avoid the most expensive cities, it’s entirely possible to study in France cost-effectively.
+While France isn’t the cheapest country in Europe to study in, it does have a lower cost of living compared with other popular business school destinations, such as Switzerland, the United States, the United Kingdom, and Ireland.
+So, if you avoid the most expensive cities, it’s entirely possible to study in France cost-effectively.

 To give you an idea of how expensive studying in France might be, here are some approximate figures for monthly costs and bills:

 Tuition fees at public universities in France are heavily subsidized by the government, making them very cheap for EU citizens.
-However, business schools typically charge significantly higher tuition fees, which are often the same for both EU and non-EU students.
+Business schools, however typically charge significantly higher tuition fees, which are often the same for both EU and non-EU students.

 If you’ll need assistance with funding the cost of your business degree, then there are lots of options available.
 When it comes to French scholarships, the first place to check is the French Ministry of Higher Education.

-Top French cities for international students include Paris, Lyon, Bordeaux, and Grenoble, each offering unique opportunities and a high quality of life.
+• Top French cities for international students include Paris, Lyon, Grenoble and lille, each offering unique opportunities and a high quality of life.

-To apply to international schools in France, you’ll need academic documents, test scores (GMAT/English proficiency), and strong references.
-A student visa (VLS-TS) is required for non-EU students, and proof of financial support and health insurance is also required.
+• To apply to international schools in France, you’ll need academic documents, test scores (GMAT exam/English proficiency), and strong references.
+A student visa (VLS-TS) is required for non-EU students, as well as proof of financial means and health insurance.

-Living costs vary depending on where you study, with Paris being the most expensive city for international students in France.
-Tuition varies widely, with business master’s programs usually costing around US$50,000 per year, while top MBAs can exceed US$120,000
+• Living costs vary depending on where you study, with Paris being the most expensive city for international students in France.
+Tuition varies widely and top MBAs can exceed US$120,000

 Article Page Related Articles